-Figure 5-31 shows the AOT40 statistic, averaged over the past five complete years, 2012-2016.
+Figure 5-31 shows the AOT40 statistic, averaged over the past five complete years, 2013-2017.
 The AOT40 statistic (expressed in μ g m-3.hours) is the sum of the difference between hourly concentrations greater than 80 μ g m-3 (= 40 ppb) and 80 μ g m-3 over a given period using only the one-hour values measured between 0800 and 2000 Central European Time each day.
-Highest AOT40 values are seen in a wide band running roughly diagonally across the south of the UK, roughly from the Wash to Cornwall.
+As was reported last year, highest AOT40 values are seen in a wide band running roughly diagonally across the south of the UK, roughly from the Wash to Cornwall.
+Within this band, small lines of lower concentration can be seen following some major traffic routes.
+This is because vehicle emissions of NOx react with the ozone to reduce concentrations.